krebsalad/Gelada/README.md

 cat data/VideoGames.ttl
 ```

-6 (optional) the results of the script can be changed by redoing step 4 and changing header names and property types during the execution of the script.
+6. (optional) the results of the script can be changed by redoing step 4 and changing header names and property types during the execution of the script.
 (Note that some characters are not formatted in the script.
 If this results in syntax problems, it is recommended to fix this manually by adding regex functions within the csv_to_ttl script, see the [make_str_rdf_compatible](https://github.com/krebsalad/Gelada/blob/main/scripts/csv_to_ttl.js#L211) for object types and [make_str_rdf_literal](https://github.com/krebsalad/Gelada/blob/main/scripts/csv_to_ttl.js#L253) for literal types )

+### troubleshooting

+1. I'm getting some connection error
+  Solution 1: is your GraphDB repository named gelada?
+  Solution 2: try to replace the IP address in the GraphDB repository URL with localhost.
+For instance, replace http://192.168.0.102:7200/gelada with http://localhost:7200/gelada.

+2. I'm getting an error concerning Access-Control-Allow-Origin
+  Solution 1: Install the moesif CORS extension in your browser and turn it on.
+  Solution 2: Add the following line in your GraphDB settings -Dgraphdb.workbench.cors.enable=True